KhronosGroup/3D-Formats-Guidelines/KTXDeveloperGuide.md

 | OpenGL ES | Version 3.0 or higher | `GL_COMPRESSED_RG11_EAC` |
 | Direct3D | N/A | N/A |
 | Metal | `MTLGPUFamilyApple1`-compatible GPU | `MTLPixelFormatEAC_RG11Unorm` |

+> **Note**: Although many desktop GPUs expose `GL_ARB_ES3_compatibility` OpenGL extension, most of them do not have hardware support for EAC RG11 format and decompress it in the driver instead.
+At the time of writing, only Intel desktop GPUs newer than "Haswell" support this format natively.

 #### PVRTC1